BoostGSoC20/Real/README.md

 ### Constructors and destructors
     1. boost::real(const std::string number)
-    2. boost::real(const initializer_vector<int> il)
+    2. boost::real(const initializer_vector<int> digits)
+    3. boost::real(const initializer_vector<int> digits, bool positive)
-    3. boost::real(const initializer_vector<int> il, int exponent)
+    4. boost::real(const initializer_vector<int> digits, int exponent)
-    4. boost::real(const initializer_vector<int> il, int exponent, bool positive)
+    5. boost::real(const initializer_vector<int> digits, int exponent, bool positive)
-    5. boost::real((unsigned int) -> int digits, int exponent)
+    6. boost::real((unsigned int) -> int digits, int exponent)
-    6. boost::real((unsigned int) -> int digits, int exponent, bool positive)
+    7. boost::real((unsigned int) -> int digits, int exponent, bool positive)
-    7. boost::real(const boost::real& x)
+    8. boost::real(const boost::real& x)
-    8. boost::~real()
+    9. boost::~real()

 > (1) **String constructor**
 > Creates a real instance by parsing the string.
 The string must have a valid number, in other case, the constructor will throw an boost::real::invalid_string_number exception.
 >
 > (2) **Initializer list constructor**
-> Creates a real instance that represents an integer number where all the il numbers are form the integer part in the same order.
+> Creates a real instance that represents an integer number where all the digits numbers are form the integer part in the same order.
 >
-> (3) **Initializer list constructor with exponent**
+> (3) **Signed initializer list constructor**
-> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
+>Creates a real instance that represents the number where the positive parameter is used to set the number sign and the elements of the digits parameter list are the number digits in the same order.
 >
+> (4) **Initializer list constructor with exponent**
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the digits list are the digits the number in the same order.
+>
-> (4) **Initializer list constructor with exponent and sign**
+> (5) **Initializer list constructor with exponent and sign**
-> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the il list are the digits the number in the same order.
+> Creates a real instance that represents the number where the exponent is used to set the number integer part and the elements of the digits list are the digits the number in the same order.
 This constructor uses the sign to determine if the number is positive or negative.
 >
-> (5) **Lambda function constructor with exponent**
+> (6) **Lambda function constructor with exponent**
 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
 >
-> (6) **Lambda function constructor with exponent and sign**
+> (7) **Lambda function constructor with exponent and sign**
 > Creates a real instance that represents the number where the exponent is used to set the number integer part and the lambda function digits is used to know the number digit, this function returns the n-th number digit.
 This constructor uses the sign to determine if the number is positive or negative.
 >
-> (7) **Copy constructor**
+> (8) **Copy constructor**
 > Creates a copy of the number x, if the number is an operation, then, the constructor creates new copies of the x operands.
 >
-> (8) **Default destructor**
+> (9) **Default destructor**
 > If the number is an operator, the destructor destroys its operands.

 ### Operators